 Identifying the best contact may be as simple as turning on your local news and/or picking up a hard copy of your local newspaper (or magazine) and leafing through it.
 You can also go to an outlet's Web site to find e-mail addresses.
-Keep your eyes open for specific e-mail addresses dedicated to receiving news stories from the community (e.g., newsroom@wjla.com, stories@pronews7.com, etc.).
+Keep your eyes open for specific e-mail addresses dedicated to receiving news stories from the community (such as newsroom@wjla.com, stories@pronews7.com, and so forth).
 If you don't find what you need on the Web site, you can call the outlet directly to ask.
 Just be prepared-they might put you through to the reporter.

 Internet search engines are another source of information.
 They not only allow you to search relevant words or phrases, they can lead you to a reporter's previous stories, which we suggest you reference if there's a topical connection to your pitch.
-Make sure to gather the following essential information for each contact
+Make sure to gather the following essential information for each contact:

-- Full name
+- Full name;

-- Title (e.g., reporter, editor, medical writer)
+- Title (such as reporter, editor, medical writer);

-- Outlet name
+- Outlet name;

-- Mailing address
+- Mailing address;

-- E-mail address
+- E-mail address:

-- Fax number
+- Fax number; and

-- Preferred way of receiving information
+- Preferred way of receiving information.